markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 # Lesson 2 - Flexing Our Muscles

+Run Buddy 2.0 is now in full swing.
+In the previous lesson we took a peek at what the client wants to see in this new version of the site, but we primarily focused on establishing a workflow for us to responsibly make these updates without affecting the current site.
+Something else we learned is how to use `feature` branches, which not only reinforces this concept of working in abstraction, but it also takes a load off our minds by allowing us to work on a new feature at a time.
+In this lesson we are going to tackle one of the biggest features Run Buddy has asked for&mdash;changing our layouts so they use a new CSS property called **flexbox**.

 As evidenced by the issues we created in our GitHub repository, there's a fair amount to be done to get this site to a point that matches Run Buddy's specifications.
 What they are asking us to do for them is fairly common in the world of web development and it can be very overwhelming at times, but luckily we already have our work sectioned off into these different GitHub issues so we can worry about tackling one at a time.

 The first issue we are going to tackle is converting the site's overall flow and layout to enhance its design and make it more flexible.
 To do that we're going to use a new layout feature in CSS called **flexbox** (clever name, right?), which allows us to create layouts that used to only be achieved with heavy usage of floats and positioning.
 Flexbox is going to allow us to make these layout changes without having to _too_ much manipulation to what we currently have in our code.
 We'll be updating every section of our page in some way, take a look at some of these changes: